zetavg/chromium-website/site/chromium-os/developer-library/training/codelabs/server-side-test/index.md

 src/third_party/autotest/files/server/site_tests/ folder.
 Note that the folder name must match the class name of the test code (the class is the one defined in test wrapper and derived from base class “test”).
-See the code lab for [Creating and deploying Chromium OS Dynamic Test Suites](/chromium-os/developer-library/training/codelabs/dynamic-suite-codelab).
+See the code lab for [Creating and deploying ChromiumOS Dynamic Test Suites](/chromium-os/developer-library/training/codelabs/dynamic-suite-codelab).

 ### Step 4.
 Implement test logic in test wrapper